-We need the following preliminary definition. \begin{definition}[Approximate solution] We say that $u_{\#}$ is an approximate solution to the NLS model~\eqref{eq:NLS-anyalpha} if $u_{\#}$ satisfies the perturbed equation
+We need the following preliminary definition. \begin{definition}[Approximate solution] We say that $u_{\#}$ is an approximate solution to \eqref{eq:NLS-anyalpha} if $u_{\#}$ satisfies the perturbed equation

-for some error function $\mathcal{E}.$ \end{definition} In this section we are interested in developing a \emph{stability theory} for the NLS equation~\eqref{eq:NLS-anyalpha}: we shall show that an approximate solution to the NLS equation~\eqref{eq:NLS-anyalpha} (in the sense of Definition~\ref{def:appr}) does not deviate too much from the solution of the actual model if the error function $\mathcal{E}$ and the initial datum error are small in a suitable sense.
-In passing, notice that such a result generalises the continuous dependence of the data property, which corresponds to the special case $\mathcal{E}=0$ and the uniqueness property, which corresponds to the case $\mathcal{E}=0$ and zero initial datum error, namely $u(0)=u_{\#}(0).$
+for some error function $\mathcal{E}.$ \end{definition} In this section we aim to develop a \emph{stability theory} for the NLS equation~\eqref{eq:NLS-anyalpha}: We will demonstrate that an approximate solution to the NLS equation~\eqref{eq:NLS-anyalpha} (in the sense of Definition~\ref{def:appr}) does not significantly deviate from the actual solution if both the error function $\mathcal{E}$ and the initial data error are small in a suitable sense.
+It is important to note that this result generalizes the property of continuous dependence on initial data, which corresponds to the special case where $\mathcal{E}=0$, as well as the uniqueness property, which corresponds to the case $\mathcal{E}=0$ and zero initial data error, namely $u(0)=u_{\#}(0).$